 Additionally, journaling is a fun activity that can increase joy and happiness as well.
 Some ways one can keep and maintain a journal for stress relief is by working through your anxieties and worries by writing them down, pondering over them, processing them, working out possible ways to rectify them, comparing them with your strengths and planning and preparing to work on them.
 Starting with only 15 minutes of journaling per day can work wonders in reducing worry related to separation anxiety disorder.

 Get Professional Help

-Sometimes group therapy and family therapy is also recommended to help patients with SAD.
+Sometimes group therapy and family therapy are also recommended to help patients with SAD.
 To combat separation anxiety in relationships, couples therapy could also be of benefit.
-Anxiety medications, support groups and counselling are also helpful treatments.
+Anxiety medications, support groups, and counseling are also helpful treatments.

 Living with separation anxiety disorder can be tough for both, the sufferer and their loved ones.
-Separation anxiety in adults can not only negatively impact individual life, it can impact social life, physical health and mental health as well.
+Separation anxiety in adults can not only negatively impact individual life, it can impact social life, physical health, and mental health as well.
 Luckily, it is easily identifiable.
-Once identified, stress-reducing activities can be incorporated into daily routine to successfully keep worry and anxiety at bay.
+Once identified, stress-reducing activities can be incorporated into a daily routine to successfully keep worried and anxiety at bay.